djones1117/every-hike/README.md

 ## Every Hike

 This application allows users to share information and photos about hiking trails.
 Users can share the hikes difficulty, trail-name, location, trail-length, and a photo of the hike.
 The users posts will display on their profile page.
-Users can look at other users profile page and interact with their post by creating a favorite or deleting a favorite.
+Users can look at other users profile pages and interact with their post by creating a favorite or deleting a favorite.

 ## Login Page
 ![Alt text](<Screenshot 2023-08-06 at 4.41.11 PM.png>)